Belgrade Waterfront: Construction

-The construction of Galerija Belgrade shopping center, with a gross area of 251,000 m2, began in April 2017, followed by the construction of two residential buildings - BW Vista and BW Parkview - later that year.
+The construction of Galerija Belgrade shopping center, with a gross area of 251,000 m2, began in April 2017, followed by the construction of two residential buildings – BW Vista and BW Parkview – later that year.
 Tenants of BW Vista and BW Parkview residential buildings moved in during September 2019, and Woodrow Wilson Boulevard and Belgrade Park opened in November of the same year.
 In 2020, new tenants moved into the BW Magnolia building.

-Construction phases

-The construction is planned to take place in four phases.

-The first phase includes works in the central coastal part, with four business buildings, including the largest shopping center, Kula Belgrade, a part of the hotel complex, and the first residential building.

-The second phase includes arranging the space near Branko's bridge and between the Gazela bridge and the fairgrounds.
-This phase also involves constructing several residential buildings and the reconstruction of buildings protected by law.

-The third phase introduces the construction of the central part towards Savska Street and residential and business facilities.

-In the final, fourth phase, the plan includes constructing apartments and entertainment and cultural facilities.
+On April 14, 2022, the Government of Serbia passed the amended Spatial Plan for the Development of the Coastal Area of the City of Belgrade - the Sava River Coastal Area for the Belgrade Waterfront project.
+The spatial plan envisages the further development of this part of the city and the construction of public service facilities, from kindergartens and schools, through health institutions, to cultural, sports and recreation facilities, including the two planned lines of the Belgrade Metro, as well as three metro stations - Belgrade Fair, Mostar and Sava Square.
+Those two planned metro lines will have a joint metro station in the area of Sava Square, directly next to the building of the former Railway Station.